 Although we get high value of R2 (Table 2) but we can’t use it for hypotheses testing because in the terminology of statistical theory, the value of R2 has very little power as a method of hypothesis test since the probability of successfully detecting a violation of the power-law assumption is low (Clauset et al., 2009).
 Thus, the R2 value and the log-log plots indicate for the existence of power law behaviour, which we need to confirm further using MLE approach.

 In order to try the Maximum likelihood estimation (MLE) approach on the dataset, we used the code based on approaches proposed by (Jeff Alstott, 2014), and estimated the model fit and calculated the values of xmin (using eq.2) and the exponent α (using eq.
 3).
 The values of observed parameters are shown in the table 3.
-Form a perusal of the values observed, it can be said that MLE approach also confirms the power law behaviour (as discussed further in the ‘Discussion’ section).
+From a perusal of the values observed, it can be said that MLE approach also confirms the power law behaviour (as discussed further in the ‘Discussion’ section).

 Table 3: Power law exponent and minimum exponent values are calculated using MLE approach